NadCAtarun/banana-catcher/README.md

 ### Setup

+#### Anaconda Environment

-To run this project, you first need to install the [Anaconda Distribution](https://www.anaconda.com/distribution/) including Jupyter Notebook.
+To run this project, you first need to install the [Anaconda Distribution](https://www.anaconda.com/distribution/).

 In the **Anaconda Prompt**,
 create an environment for the project with the following command: